-- The value of property, plant and equipment has increased by £41.7m relating to major enhancements of a higher number of council dwellings. - Movements in the value of short term investments and cash and cash equivalents represent a greater proportion of the council's surplus cash balances being held in order to meet day to day operational demands. - Other long term liabilities have increased by £24.6m, which predominantly results from the increase in the pension's liability following the annual assessment of the fund by actuaries acting on behalf of Northampton Borough Council.
-There is a corresponding reduction in the value of unusable reserves. - Movement in Reserves Statement representing the movements on the reserves held by the Council during the financial year analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and 'unusable' reserves.
+- The value of property, plant and equipment has increased by £126m relating to an increase in the adjustment factor for social housing contained within the DCLG guidance for valuers 2016. - Movements in the value of short term investments and cash and cash equivalents represent a greater proportion of the council's surplus cash balances being held in order to meet day to day operational demands. - Other long term liabilities have increased by £24.6m, which predominantly results from the increase in the pension's liability following the annual assessment of the fund by actuaries acting on behalf of Northampton Borough Council.
+There is a corresponding reduction in the value of unusable reserves.

+Movement in Reserves Statement - representing the movements on the reserves held by the Council during the financial year analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and 'unusable' reserves.
 The 'surplus or (deficit) on provision of services' line shows the true economic cost of providing the Council's services, more details of which are shown in the CIES.
 These are different from the statutory amounts required to be charged to the General Fund balance for Council Tax setting purposes.
 The 'net' increase/decrease before transfers to earmarked reserves' line shows the statutory General Fund balance before any discretionary transfers to or from earmarked reserves undertaken by the Council.

-The main messages from this statement are that for 2016/17 the council's net worth increased by £12.8m.
-The main changes in this statement year on year are the changes in the pension reserve of £24.9m from the latest actuary valuation, the increase of £8 million on the revaluation gains as Council assets are revalued and £34m resulting from changes to the Capital Adjustment Account.
+The main messages from this statement are that for 2016/17 the council's net worth increased by £98m.
+The main changes in this statement year on year are the changes in the pension reserve of £24.9m from the latest actuary valuation, the increase of £43.3 million on the revaluation gains as Council assets are revalued and £85m resulting from changes to the Capital Adjustment Account.
 All of these are unusable reserves as outlined in the Unusable Reserves note.

-- Cash Flow Statement outlines the changes in the cash and cash equivalents, for example changes in debtor balances (those owing the Council money) and creditor balances (those which the Council owes money to) during the year.
-The statement shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities. - Expenditure and Funding Analysis this is a new disclosure, required by the Code, and has been included in the Statement of Accounts for the first time.
+Cash Flow Statement - outlines the changes in the cash and cash equivalents, for example changes in debtor balances (those owing the Council money) and creditor balances (those which the Council owes money to) during the year.
+The statement shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.

+Expenditure and Funding Analysis - this is a new disclosure, required by the Code, and has been included in the Statement of Accounts for the first time.
 It shows the difference between the net expenditure chargeable to the Council's General Fund and earmarked reserves and the income and expenditure in the CIES.
 It also demonstrates how the Council's resources are allocated between directorates.